SerafimChatzidakis/Financial-Analysis-of-Coca-Cola-Hellenic-Bottling-Company/README.md

 ## Tools Used
 - Microsoft Word for reporting
 - Microsoft Excel for financial computations and tables
-- ICAB DATA from University of Macedonia
+- ICAP DATA PRISMA from University of Macedonia

 ## Author
 Serafeim Chatzidakis